Cascoda/cascoda-sdk/baremetal/app/ot-sed-eink-freertos/README.md

-# Sleepy End Device EInk demo #
+# Sleepy End Device EPaper demo #

 This target contains an application which requests compressed images from a server (`ot-eink-server`) and displays them onto a Waveshare 2.9" e-Paper module.
-See [the server documentation](../../../posix/app/ot-eink-server/Readme-eink.md) for a high level overview of the application as a whole, and for a description of how to generate images compatible with this application.
+See [the server documentation](../../../posix/app/ot-eink-server/README.md) for a high level overview of the application as a whole, and for a description of how to generate images compatible with this application.